 Shebib is making a name for himself as a producer and collaborator with rapper Drake, a fellow Canadian.
 A leg that felt "on fire" was one early symptom, leading to a MS diagnosis in his early 20s.
 Shebib uses his fame to encourage others with MS. He says the disease won't stop him: "I've got this disease.
 I'm going to live with it.
 I'm going to win with it."

 David Lander's face -- and distinctive voice -- is familiar to legions of fans who knew him as Squiggy on Laverne and Shirley.
-Though he kept his multiple sclerosis diagnosis quiet for 15 years, he now speaks freely about his experience with the disease at public appearances.
+Though he kept his multiple sclerosis diagnosis quiet for 15 years, he spent his latter years speaking freely about his experience with the disease before his death in 2020.

 Country singer Hal Ketchum says that talking to people about his MS helps him feel better about the disease.
 He's also rearranged his priorities in life to focus on what's really important to him.
 People can find a supportive group or online chat room -- or even a mentor who is living with MS -- by calling the National MS Society at 800-344-4867.